influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/guides/hardware_sizing.md

 * IOPS: 500-1000

 #### Probably infeasible load
 Performance at this scale is a significant challenge and may not be achievable.
-Please contact InfluxDB for assistance with tuning your systems. (link?)
+Please contact us at <sales@influxdb.com> for assistance with tuning your systems.

 > **Note:** For the b1 and bz1 storage engines, we recommend having > 15,000 IOPS.
 The CPU and RAM guidelines are the same.